risendy/pgn-chess-parser/README.md

 * [Tests](#tests)

 ## General info
 Simple pgn chess notation parser written in PHP.
+PGN should be in string format, default tags delimiter is newline.
+There should be at least one blank line between tags and moves because it is used to process the pgn string.

 ## Features
 * extracting moves in string/array/object array formats